TimeXer: Empowering Transformers for Time Series Forecasting with Exogenous Variables: Abstract

 \section{Abstract}

-Recent studies have demonstrated remarkable performance in time series forecasting.
+Deep models have demonstrated remarkable performance in time series forecasting.
 However, due to the partially-observed nature of real-world applications, solely focusing on the target of interest, so-called \emph{endogenous variables}, is usually insufficient to guarantee accurate forecasting.
-Notably, a system is often recorded into multiple variables, where the \emph{exogenous series} can provide valuable external information for endogenous variables.
-Thus, unlike prior well-established multivariate or univariate forecasting that either treats all the variables equally or overlooks exogenous information, this paper focuses on a practical setting, which is time series forecasting with exogenous variables.
-We propose a novel framework, \textbf{TimeXer}, to utilize external information to enhance the forecasting of endogenous variables.
-With a deftly designed embedding layer, TimeXer empowers the canonical Transformer architecture with the ability to reconcile endogenous and exogenous information, where patch-wise self-attention and variate-wise cross-attention are employed.
-Moreover, a global endogenous variate token is adopted to effectively bridge the exogenous series into endogenous temporal patches.
-Experimentally, TimeXer significantly improves time series forecasting with exogenous variables and achieves consistent state-of-the-art performance in twelve real-world forecasting benchmarks.
+Notably, a system is often recorded into multiple variables, where the \emph{exogenous variables} can provide valuable external information for endogenous variables.
+Thus, unlike well-established multivariate or univariate forecasting paradigms that either treat all the variables equally or ignore exogenous information, this paper focuses on a more practical setting: time series forecasting with exogenous variables.
+We propose a novel approach, \textbf{TimeXer}, to ingest external information to enhance the forecasting of endogenous variables.
+With deftly designed embedding layers, TimeXer empowers the canonical Transformer with the ability to reconcile endogenous and exogenous information, where patch-wise self-attention and variate-wise cross-attention are used simultaneously.
+Moreover, global endogenous tokens are learned to effectively bridge the causal information underlying exogenous series into endogenous temporal patches.
+Experimentally, TimeXer achieves consistent state-of-the-art performance on twelve real-world forecasting benchmarks and exhibits notable generality and scalability.
+Code is available at this repository: \url{https://github.com/thuml/TimeXer}.